 Don’t Leave Before You Pin This Guide to the Best Drives in Crete For Your Future Travels!

-She’s written for Greek Reporter, published two travel guides about Greece, and drunk more glasses of frappe than any regular person would be able to handle.
+I’ve written for Greek Reporter, published travel guides about Greece, and had more glasses of frappe than any regular person could ever handle.

 Plan ahead to get convenient offers and deals